 About Us - The Tana Baru Trust

-The Tana Baru Trust was established for the protection, preservation, and conservation of the historic Tana Baru cemetery (meaning 'New Ground' in Bahasa Malayu) in Bo-Kaap, on the slopes of Signal Hill, in the shadow of the Noon Day Gun / Noon Gun fired daily at the Lion Battery, and nestled above the Bo-Kaap Museum, Wale Street Heritage Mural Wall, historic Malay Quarter cultural precinct, Biesmiellah Restaurant, Schotchekloof Civic Centre and below the Noon-Gun Tearoom & Restaurant, etc. in the Bo-Kaap, i.e. the cradle of Islam in South Africa.
+The Tana Baru Trust was established for the protection, preservation, and conservation of the historic Tana Baru cemetery (meaning 'New Ground' in Bahasa Malayu) in Bo-Kaap, on the slopes of Signal Hill, in the shadow of the Noon Day Gun fired daily from Lion Battery, and nestled above the Bo-Kaap Museum, Wale Street Heritage Mural Wall, historic Malay Quarter cultural precinct, Schotchekloof Civic Centre in the Bo-Kaap, i.e. the cradle of Islam in South Africa.

-The oldewold Bo-Kaap enclave (literally 'Above the Cape') is affectionally known as "Upper Town" amongst local residents of this largely, traditionally Cape Muslim community, with unique built environment architectural gems (cobble-stoned streets, narrow lanes / alleyways, steep thorough-fares, mosques, minarets, and melodious muezzins) on the edge / fringe of the City Bowl, with the historic Tana Baru cemetery as an eternal sentinel on the eastern slopes of Signal Hill.
+The oldewold Bo-Kaap enclave (literally 'Above the Cape') is the traditional home of the Cape Muslim community and hallmarked with unique built environment architectural gems (cobble-stoned streets, narrow lanes / alleyways, steep thorough-fares, mosques, minarets, and melodious muezzins) on the fringe of the City Bowl, with the historic Tana Baru cemetery as an eternal sentinel on the eastern slopes of Signal Hill.

 The Tana Baru Trust was constituted in late 1998.
 Its forerunner, the Committee for the Preservation of the Tana Baru was formed in the early eighties as a direct result of the deep anguish the late Imam Abdurahman Bassier, resident Imam of the Boorhaanol Masjid in Longmarket Street at the time, felt and experienced when he witnessed the shameful desecration of the historic Tana Baru cemetery.
 The late Dr Achmat Davids, the cultural historian, who had done extensive archival research to prove that the whole of the Tana Baru was once the earliest burial ground for the Cape Muslim community, lent his support to the Preservation Committee and together with Imam Bassier and a few dedicated community workers, set about first arresting the desecration of this sacred heritage site and then instituting a restoration programme.